 - Consider instituting a “No Cell Phone” policy on campus.

 - Do NOT permit the installation of a cell antenna on the roof of the school!
 (Antennas on top of school buildings is more common than you would think.
-The money schools get paid to “host” an antenna is not work the wireless pollution the devices creates across the entire campus.)
+The money schools get paid to “host” an antenna is not worth the wireless pollution the devices create across the entire campus.)